muhammet-cakmak/Fraud-Detection/README.md

 The aim of the project is benchmarking machine learning models on a challenging large-scale dataset to determine if the transactions are fraud or not.

 # About Data Set
 The data was published by the competition hosted by the IEEE Computational Intelligence Society [(IEEE-CIS)](https://cis.ieee.org/) on [Kaggle](https://www.kaggle.com/) in 2019.
 It originates from the world’s leading payment service company, [Vesta Corporation](https://trustvesta.com/).
 You can read about the fraud detection competition and find the data set [here.](https://www.kaggle.com/c/ieee-fraud-detection).
-The train set of the merged data had initially 590.540 observations and 434 variables and the test set had 506.691 observations and 433 variables, accounting for a total of 5 GB memory before pre-processing data.
-Hence, we applied memory reductions for the data at the beginning, during, and at the end of the pre-processing procedure.
+The train set of the merged data had initially 590,540 observations and 434 variables and the test set had 506,691 observations and 433 variables, accounting for a total of 5 GB memory before pre-processing data.
+Hence, we apply memory reductions for the data at the beginning, during, and at the end of the pre-processing procedure.

  #  Abstract

-The data set used in this project was given as 4 different CSV files, two of which are Train sets and the other two belong to the Test set.
-We fixed the structural errors by using train set columns and combined the two data sets (id and transaction) with left join for Train and Test set.
+The data set used in this project is given as 4 different CSV files, two of which are Train sets and the other two belong to the Test set.
+We fix the structural errors by using train set columns and combined the two data sets (id and transaction) with left join for Train and Test set.
 Since more than 95% of the variables given in terms of data privacy are kept confidential, we grouped the variables with different pattern determination techniques.
-After applying the EDA analysis to the grouped variables, we defined the Userid variable to identify each person to whom the transactions belong.
-Based on the Userid, we performed feature engineering and obtained a Train set with the dimension of 590540 x 284  before we start modeling.
+After applying the EDA analysis to the grouped variables, we define the Userid variable to identify each person to whom the transactions belong.
+Based on the Userid, we performed feature engineering and obtained a Train set with the dimension of 590,540 x 284  before we start modeling.
 We predicted the Test set using tree-based models like XGBoost, LightGBM, and CatBoost using this Train set we obtained.
-We used the GridSearch method to determine the hyperparameters of these models.
+We use the GridSearch method to determine the hyperparameters of these models.
 Then we applied Kfold cross-validation to the models using the tuned parameters and achieved higher accuracy results.
 The accuracy of these 3 models turned out to be very close to each other.
 Accuracy values of XGBoost, LightGBM and CatBoost were 92%, 91% and 90%, respectively.

 # Pre-processing